 What is it about Yale that has led you to apply?
 (125 words)

-As I indulge my pad Thai while sitting on a table just outside Yale’s Benjamin Franklin College, I realized a sense of peace.
+As I indulge on my Pad Thai while sitting on a table just outside Yale’s Benjamin Franklin College, I realized a sense of peace.
 I didn’t know how every crowded lunch break would seem so cozy and exciting all at once, but that’s what I felt when spending my summer there in 2019.
 What intrigued me about Yale is the close-knit community that is embodied throughout the campus.
 Whether I may be a student, professor, or staff, I could always find a place at Yale where I could connect and talk about our aspirations, or anything really!
-You see, studying at Yale goes beyond the normal day-to-day classes and lectures, because being a Yalie means that you are part of unique culture.
-One that embraces unity and brilliance.
+You see, studying at Yale goes beyond the normal day-to-day classes and lectures, because being a Yalie means that you are part of a unique culture- one that embraces unity and brilliance.
 That’s why I applied to Yale.

+Hey!
+So great news, it’s a short essay so you could be as straightforward as you like.
+That being said, they asked specifically what (singular object) made you apply to Yale.
+Right now, it sounds like you’re trying to fit in a bunch of things, and I don’t fully connect your lunch time thoughts to the Yale culture of unity.
+Focus on one specific thing, e.g. “Community” and draw from your experience.
+Nearly any passerby can eat Pad Thai at the same place you did, but what is it that YOU find memorable and special about Yale.
+I’d like you to take some time and reconsider how you’re going to answer this prompt.